The Beadle - Tatum

 (d)

-Returning to the cultures in part (b)
+Returning to the culture in part (b) that showed a "no growth"

-that showed a "no growth" phenotype in part (c), individual haploid
+phenotype in part (c),

-again grown on minimal and
+individual haploid spores are again grown on minimal and complete media as controls.

-media each supplemented with one
+series of minimal media supplemented with one specific amino

 (e)

-Spores from each culture grow on one and only one of the
+Spores from each culture grow on one and only one of the supplemented media.
+In

-supplemented media.
-In the example, growth on minimal medium + arginine
+the example, growth on minimal

-indicates that the genetic
+indicates that the mutation

-mutation altered the ability of the
+altered the ability of the particular fungal culture to

 Beadle and Tatum repeated this experiment for